 - a).
 Employing life skills - a) Applying their critical thinking.
-This is the ability to make appropriate decisions; by weighing in the consequences of actions before taking decisions. - b) Creative thinking and being imaginative.
-This is the ability to explore new ways of handling issues - c) Decision making which is the ability to make the right choices - d) Assertiveness.
-This is the ability to express ones opinion with confidence - e) Praying for the corrupt to change their behaviour - f) Setting a good example by acting as a good role model - g) Educating people on the evils of corruption - h) Reporting those who are engaged in corrupt dealings / practices to the relevant authorities. - i) Obeying the laws of the society /country - j) Voting for morally upright leaders.
+This is the ability to make appropriate decisions; by weighing in the

-REASONS WHY ELIJAH FACED DANGER AND HOSTILITY AS A PROPHET OF GOD
+- b) Creative thinking and being imaginative.
+This is the ability to explore new ways of handling issues, - c) Decision making which is the ability to make the right choices - d) Assertiveness.
+This is the ability to express ones opinion with confidence - e) Praying for the corrupt to change their behaviour - f) Setting a good example by acting as a good role model - g) Educating people on the evils of corruption - h) Reporting those who are engaged in corrupt dealings / practices to the relevant authorities. - i) Obeying the laws of the society /country Voting for morally upright leaders.

-It's not easy for a person to oppose the government and its policies.
-The person normally faces danger and hatred.
+LESSON THREE: REASONS WHY ELIJAH FACED DANGER AND HOSTILITY AS A PROPHET OF GOD and hatred.
 Elijah faced hostility from King Ahab, his wife Jezebel and the 450 prophets of Baal.
-Elijah faced hostility because: